 🧩 What is S.N.A.P.?

-How a Moment of Clarity Became a Mindset Shift for Teachers Everywhere.
+How a Moment of Clarity Became a Mindset Shift for Teachers and Students Everywhere.

 How It All Started

-They weren’t lacking care or calling; they were lacking the vital support they needed.
-I saw good educators reacting to stress instead of using strategy, and I knew what that felt like… because I had been there too.
+These educators weren’t lacking care or calling; they were lacking the vital support they needed.
+I saw good teachers reacting to stress instead of using strategy, and I knew what that felt like… because I had been there too.

-During that season, I was also preparing for leadership interviews.
-I kept practicing with the STAR method: Situation, Task, Action, Result.
+During that same season, I was preparing for leadership interviews and practicing the STAR method: Situation, Task, Action, Result.
 Then, something clicked.
+What if we applied a simple, step-by-step framework to teaching and learning itself?

 What Is S.N.A.P.?